Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Introduction

 \subsection{Contributions}

-This paper extends our prior conference publication \citep{pandey_modeling_2019}, with the following new contributions. \begin{itemize} \item[--] First, we present a generic human error framework of mistakes and slips, based on psychological theories that cover some common types of human errors possible in an annotation task for streaming data, using the HITL-ML paradigm (Sections \ref{sec:3} and \ref{sec:4}). \item[--] Second, we extend the validation of the proposed human error framework using a quantitative error model, by presenting details of both lab-based and crowdsourcing-based testing experiments for the annotation task to filter relevant information from social media data streams collected during crises (Sections \ref{sec:5} and \ref{sec:6}). \item[--] Third, we present a novel method for human error-mitigation in the active learning (HITL-ML) paradigm for designing a stream processing system against several baselines (Section \ref{sec:7}).
-We also provide additional novel insights on different automated algorithmic approaches to prevent human errors (Section \ref{sec:8}). \end{itemize}
+This paper extends our prior conference publication \citep{pandey_modeling_2019}, with the following new contributions. \begin{itemize} \item[--] First, we present a generic human error framework of mistakes and slips, adapted from the psychological theories that cover some common types of human errors and apply it to study human errors possible in an annotation task for streaming data, using the active learning system in a HITL-ML paradigm (Sections \ref{sec:3} and \ref{sec:4}). \item[--] Second, we extend the validation of the proposed human error framework using a quantitative error model by presenting details of both lab-based and crowdsourcing-based testing experiments for the annotation task to filter relevant information from social media data streams collected during crises (Sections \ref{sec:5} and \ref{sec:6}). \item[--] Third, we present a novel method for human error-mitigation in the active learning paradigm for designing a stream processing system against several baselines (Section \ref{sec:7}).
+We also provide additional novel insights on different automated algorithmic approaches to prevent human error (Section \ref{sec:8}). \end{itemize}

 The application of the proposed human error framework can be used to design Human-AI collaboration strategies and improve the performance of a human-in-the-loop approach for hybrid stream processing systems.